 The valley, when discovered by the Chinese, likely in or before the second century BC, was referred to as “Dayun.”
 This was likely the first time that the Chinese had interacted with Indo-European peoples and ancient Chinese historians describe the valley as a land full of exotic people and goods that became sought after by Chinese merchants and, later, the Chinese military who were particularly interested in the horse breeds there.
 This helped lead to the establishment of the Silk Road by the Chinese in the first century BC.
 The Fergana Valley, and particularly Osh, became a major commercial and logistical center as well as fertile agricultural area that bordered several kingdoms and which, the Chinese documented, was only lightly defended by the local peoples.
 Invasions, including those by the Chinese, would thus bring a certain amount of instability to the prosperity the region’s geographic advantage gave it.

-A tourism video about Osh discussing its history and landmarks.
+A tourism video in Russian, with some Kyrgyz, about Osh discussing its history and landmarks.

 By the eighth century, Osh was a well-known silk production center and a convenient location to rest and resupply along the Silk Road.
 Around the same time, the region was conquered by the Arabs, who introduced Islam to the area before being defeated and displaced by the Mongol hordes of Genghis Khan.
 When the Golden Horde disintegrated, Osh and the surrounding territory merged into the Chagatai Khanate and then the Mongol-Turkic Empire of Timur.
 Timur’s heir, Babur, is said to have pondered his future on Sulayman Mountain just outside of Osh, where he resolved to found what would become the mighty Mughal Empire which at one time covered most of present-day India and extended deep into Central Asia.